Narnia: The Magician's Nephew

-Narnia: The Magician's Nephew is an upcoming high fantasy film written and directed by Greta Gerwig, based on the 1955 novel The Magician's Nephew, the sixth published and first chronological novel in the children's book series The Chronicles of Narnia by C. S. Lewis.
+Narnia: The Magician's Nephew is an upcoming high fantasy film written for the screen, co-produced, and directed by Greta Gerwig, based on the 1955 novel The Magician's Nephew, the sixth published and first chronological novel in the children's book series The Chronicles of Narnia by C. S. Lewis.
+It will be the fourth film adaptation based on the The Chronicles of Narnia series of novels, following a trilogy of films produced by Walden Media.
+It stars David McKenna, Beatrice Campbell, Emma Mackey, Carey Mulligan, Ciarán Hinds, Daniel Craig, and Meryl Streep.

-Narnia: The Magician's Nephew is scheduled to be released theatrically in the United States by Netflix on November 26, 2026.
+Following IMAX previews on February 10, 2027, Narnia: The Magician's Nephew is scheduled to be released theatrically worldwide excluding France on February 12, before streaming on Netflix on April 2.
+It will be the first film by Netflix to receive a wide theatrical release.